-American Express has several credit cards with no foreign transaction fees, including Amex Platinum, Amex Gold, and cards with rewards for Hilton, Marriott and Delta.
-The Amex cards without international fees have annual fees ranging from $0 to $500+.
+There are several American Express credit cards that have no foreign transaction fees, including the American Express® Gold Card and co-branded cards with rewards for Hilton, Marriott and Delta.
+The Amex cards without foreign transaction fees have annual fees ranging from $0 to $500+.
 They also offer valuable travel benefits, such as free checked bags and luxury airport lounge access.

 While American Express no-foreign transaction fee credit cards make it cheaper to travel with your Amex card, they’re not accepted everywhere.
 You should be able to find businesses that accept American Express in places like Canada and Mexico.
 However, it’ll be harder in smaller countries, especially those that don’t typically do business with the U.S.